 TLDR: If you are exploring north east NSW by 4WD, GaiaGPS is the best GPS navigation app with NSW LPI topographic maps.
-If you are heading for the remote desert tracks in outback WA or NT, you’ll need either Hema books or Hema maps on Memory Map, as open source maps may not be adequate.
+If you are heading for the remote desert tracks in outback WA, SA or NT, consider either Hema books or Hema maps on Memory Map, as open source maps may not be adequate.

 SatNav, device, book, or smartphone app?

 Let’s get the SatNav option out the way.
 Your vehicle may include a manufacturer satellite navigation system, but if the map is anything like ours, forget it.
 It has no idea about 4WD tracks, let alone some recent freeway upgrades.

 Then there are special devices like Garmin or the Hema HX-2 Navigator ($800).
 This option is expensive, with limited map options, and the negative product reviews for the Hema device are concerning.

 We prefer to use the powerful multipurpose devices we already own : our smartphones, together with a choice of suitable apps and map layers.
 And we have some built in redundancy if one of our phone’s should break, since we also have a second phone with apps and maps installed, and sometimes travel with a tablet too with routes synched to all devices.